COMP2150-24s1/level-design-assessment-TraTran23082004/README.md

 Reflect on how iterative design helped to improve your level.
 Additional prototypes and design artefacts should be included to demonstrate that you followed an iterative design process (e.g. pictures of paper prototypes, early grey-boxed maps, additional storyboards of later gameplay sequences, etc.).
 You can also use this section to justify design changes made in Unity after you drew your level design maps shown in section 3.

 You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.

+Iterative design helped me to expand the game map further by adding in more challenges and fill negative spaces with meaningful encounters or pick-up items.
+Interative design is also greatly useful in balancing the game and keep the flow going without making the player feeling too bored or frustrated.
+Many encounters are improved after prototyping or play testing in terms of difficulty and enjoyability.
+Many of the encounters are redesigned after play-testing due to being too challenging or simply not just fun to play or might not inspire the player to continue playing.

 ## Generative AI Use Acknowledgement